 Protective Storage Tank Coatings and Re-Coating For All Types Of Storage Tanks

-Storage tanks, as well as fuel and oil level switches, and pipeline systems will corrode, leak, or fail if your protective coatings are not applied properly or aren’t maintained and are wearing away.
+Storage tanks, fuel level, oil level switches, and pipeline systems will corrode, leak, or fail if your protective coatings are not applied properly or aren’t maintained and are wearing away.

 Maintaining the integrity of your storage tanks and pipeline systems is critical to safety and the efficiency of your operation.
-Especially, if your storage tanks hold materials or liquids such as jet fuel.
+This is especially true if your storage tanks hold materials or liquids such as jet fuel.
 A jet fuel leak can be catastrophic.
 Not only is the fuel rendered useless but it is detrimental to the environment.
 Your storage tanks are valuable and All Kote Lining, Inc is here to you protect your investment.

 Storage Tank Protection – Internal & External Coating Applications